saulfrancisco-ruizacevedo/multiple_linear_regression/README.md

 -   House prices based on the number of bedrooms
 -   House prices based on age

-The price of the new house is highlighted in the graphs.
+The price of the new house is highlighted in the gr